learn-to-race/challenge/calls.md

 - Challenge submissions (4 pages, excluding references)
 - Short papers (4 pages, excluding references)

-Submissions are handled through [OpenReview](https://openreview.net/group?id=ICLR.cc/2022/).
 We will follow the submission guidelines specified by ICLR 2022 which can be found [here](https://iclr.cc/Conferences/2022/CallForPapers).

 ## Organising Committee